DICL/sunnysideupIO/_posts/2016-07-29-EclipseDFS-installation.markdown

 categories: EclipseDFS install
 ---

-First of all, I would like to apologize for a cumbersome installation process.
-The reason is that we have a small team and our priorities at this moment is to add more features to our framework.
+First of all, I would like to apologize the cumbersome installation process of EclipseDFS.
+The reason behind it is that we have a small team and our priorities at this moment is to add more features to our framework.

-EclipseDFS audience are expected to be familiar with linux environments, thus we decided at this stage to let the [super]user compile EclipseDFS with the hope of this advance user to add more features on his on. :)
+EclipseDFS audience are expected to be familiar with linux environments, thus we decided at this stage to let the [linux] user compile EclipseDFS, hoping that the user would add more features or fix bugs on his own. :)

 *Currently, we are not distributing packages or binaries of EclipseDFS.
 The user is expected to download the latest version from our Github project site, and manually compile it and install it.*